olliefr/terraform-provider-google/website/docs/r/pubsub_topic.html.markdown

   (Optional)
   Indicates the minimum duration to retain a message after it is published to the topic.
-If this field is set, messages published to the topic in the last messageRetentionDuration are always available to subscribers.
+If this field is set, messages published to the topic in the last `message_retention_duration` are always available to subscribers.
-  For instance, it allows any attached subscription to seek to a timestamp that is up to messageRetentionDuration in the past.
+  For instance, it allows any attached subscription to seek to a timestamp that is up to `message_retention_duration` in the past.
 If this field is not set, message retention is controlled by settings on individual subscriptions.
-  Cannot be more than 7 days or less than 10 minutes.
+  Cannot be more than 31 days or less than 10 minutes.
+The value is a duration in seconds with up to nine fractional digits, terminated by 's'.
+  Example: `"600.5s"`.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.